 Host Committee

-Wayne Patenaude, President, Cambridge Savings Bank,
+Wayne Patenaude, President & CEO of Cambridge Savings Bank

 Central Square Theater Board of Directors